Book cover

 Big Ball of Mud anti-pattern

-Real World: In an article published in 2009 (link), Santonu Sarkar and five colleagues—at the time consultants at the Indian company InfoSys—describe their experience of modularization of a large banking system.
+Real World: In an article published in 2009 (link), Santonu Sarkar and five colleagues—at the time consultants at the Indian company InfoSys—describe their experience of modularizing of a large banking system.
 The system, implemented in the late 1990s, had since grown 10-fold: from 2.5 million to more than 25 million lines of code.
 According to the authors, the development teams comprised several hundred engineers.
 Although the authors did not use the term, the article characterizes the architecture of this banking system as a Big Ball of Mud.
 For example, the authors mention that a single sources directory contained almost 15 thousand files.
 The authors then analyze the problems of maintaining this system: (1) the learning time for new engineers had been steadily increasing, going from three to seven months over a five-year span; (2) frequently, bug fixes introduced new bugs into the code; and (3) the time to implement new features, even simple ones, had also increased considerably.

-It may seem that systems like the one described in this article are exceptions.
+It might seem that systems like the one described in this article are exceptions.
 However, they are more common than we might imagine.
 The root of the problem lies in the gradual transformation of the code into a Big Ball of Mud.
 Interestingly, the bank tried to work around this problem by adopting practices such as detailed documentation, code reviews, and pair programming.
 However, these measures were incapable of fixing the problems caused by the Big Ball of Mud architecture.

 Bibliography